cjacker/opensource-toolchain-stm32/README.md

 # Hardware prerequisites

 * A development board with STM32 MCU.
 In this tutorial, I will use STM32F1/F4/H7 and GD32, CH32.
-* STLink / JLink / Any CMSIS-DAP debugger
-  - for programming and debugging.
+* ST-LINK / DAPLink for programming and debugging.
+  - DAPLink is a cheap, opensource and standard way to program/debug any Cortex-M MCU.
+  - If you need work with STM8, buy a ST-Link.
+If not, buy a DAPLink.
+  - JLink can support SWD interface, but it's too expensive and not worth to buy for beginners.
 * USB2TTL UART adapter
-  - for ISP programming of stm32f103, it do not support USB-DFU.
+  - for ISP programming of stm32f103, it does not support USB-DFU.

 # Toolchain overview